bengarrett/RetroTxt/docs/src/index.md

 === "Chrome"

-    ### Use on Chrome, Edge and Brave
+    ### Use on Chrome, Edge, and Brave

-    I suggest that you create a [new user profile](https://support.google.com/chrome/answer/2364824?co=GENIE.Platform%3DDesktop&hl=en) for use and to edit the Extension.
+    I suggest that you create a [new user profile](https://support.google.com/chrome/answer/2364824?co=GENIE.Platform%3DDesktop&hl=en) and edit the Extension.

     === "Chrome"

-        Open a new tab with in the address of the Extensions feature.
+        Open a new tab with the address of the Extensions feature.

         ``` title="Extensions address"
         chrome://extensions